DOCTORATE INNONPROFIT ADMINISTRATION

 The Penn Doctorate in Nonprofit Administration (DNPA) program offers working professionals an Ivy League education—wherever they are.
 Each cohort, limited to approximately 20 students, advances through the program together from start to finish, fostering a close-knit learning community.

 Courses are delivered through a blend of synchronous, real-time online interactive video sessions and periodic on-campus immersion experiences.
-Students may also take up to two courses at Penn outside the DNPA program to broaden their expertise.
+In special cases, and if approved by the DNPA Faculty Director, students may take up to two courses at Penn outside the DNPA program to broaden their expertise.

 The DNPA degree can be completed in as little as two years; however, most students finish in three years, with the third year typically devoted to dissertation research and writing.